Transport in Auckland: Rail services

-There are four suburban railway lines in Auckland – the Western, Southern, Eastern and Onehunga Lines.
+There are three railway lines in Auckland – the East West (E-W), Onehunga West (O-W), and South City (S-C) Lines.
 Urban rail services are operated by Auckland One Rail on behalf of AT under the AT brand.
 Since the early 2000s, there has been a substantial increase in services, with trains now operating every 10 minutes on the Western, Southern and Eastern lines at peak times.

 Starting with the opening of Waitematā station in 2003, a series of investments has increased ridership to over 20 million annual boardings.
 These included double-tracking the Western Line, reopening the Onehunga Branch line, a programme of station upgrades and electrification of the entire Auckland suburban network between Swanson in the west and Papakura in the south.
 On 20 July 2015 the rollout of electric train services was completed.

 In 2015–16, work started on the City Rail Link project, which will improve network capacity and significantly reduce travel times between Western Line stations and the city centre.
 The project consists of a 3.5 km (2.2 mi) long double-track rail tunnel underneath Auckland's city centre, between Britomart and Maungawhau (Mount Eden) railway stations.
 Test trains commenced on 13 February 2025.
-The City Rail Link is scheduled to open for passenger travel in early-2026.
+The City Rail Link opened for passenger travel on 13 September 2026.

 Auckland has only one long-distance passenger service: the Northern Explorer, operated by KiwiRail under the brand name The Great Journeys of New Zealand.
 A service operates three times per week in each direction between Auckland and Wellington.